 You should ensure that you understand the severity of plagiarism and how the University deals with cases.
 The For Students pages has further information.
 You may also want to read this helpful article which explains some of the terms used when talking about academic integrity.

-You can also read more on our Exams and Assessment pages on the Taught Student Guide.
+You can also read more on the Exams and Assessment pages of this website.